awsdocs/amazon-efs-user-guide/doc_source/get-started-file-sync.md

 **Note**
 You don’t need to set up AWS Direct Connect to use EFS File Sync\.

+**Note**
+EFS File Sync currently doesn't support syncing from an Amazon EFS source to a NFS destination\.

 **Topics**
 + [Requirements for EFS File Sync](#file-sync-requirements)
 + [EFS File Sync Architecture](#file-sync-architecture)